-Oregon is a national leader in efforts in preventing gambling-related problems, promoting informed and balanced attitudes, and protecting vulnerable groups.
-These goals are accomplished by promoting healthy public policy, developing collaborative relationships among various stakeholder groups and providing local governments with funds to develop strategies similar to those used in evidence-based alcohol, tobacco, drug, and other prevention efforts.
+Oregon is a national leader in preventing gambling related problems, promoting informed and balanced attitudes and protecting vulnerable groups.
+These goals are accomplished by promoting healthy public policy, developing collaborative relationships among various stakeholder groups and providing local governments with funds to develop strategies similar to those used in evidence-based alcohol, tobacco, drug and other prevention efforts.

-In 2015, the Oregon Health Authority invested over 1.3 million dollars for problem gambling prevention and outreach services.
-In addition, the Oregon Lottery devoted 3 million dollars statewide to responsible gaming and problem gambling awareness campaigns.
+In 2015, the Oregon Health Authority invested over \$1.3 million for problem gambling prevention and outreach services.
+In addition, the Oregon Lottery devoted \$3 million statewide to responsible gambling and problem gambling awareness campaigns.

 Problem gambling prevention is offered in every county in Oregon.
-Problem gambling prevention and outreach programs are directed at avoiding or reducing the emotional, physical, social, legal, and financial consequences of problem gambling for the gambler, the gambler's family, and the community.
-Oregon's prevention efforts are guided by the Center for Substance Abuse Prevention's (CSAP) six core prevention strategies.
+Problem gambling prevention and outreach programs are directed at avoiding or reducing the emotional, physical, social, legal and financial consequences of problem gambling for the gambler, the gambler's family and the community.
+Oregon's prevention efforts are guided by the Center for Substance Abuse Prevention's six core prevention strategies.

-According to the Adult Prevalence study conducted in 2015, 73% of adults surveyed believe gambling problems can be prevented through prevention and education.
+According to the Adult Prevalence study conducted in 2016, 73% of adults surveyed believe gambling problems can be deterred through prevention and education.